 Are you interested in sports?
-The Math of Sports will look at sports through a statistical lens to help students gain a better understanding of the games they love.
+Math of Sports will look at sports through a statistical lens to help students gain a better understanding of the games they love.
 In this course, you will learn to use mathematical tools that can help predict and analyze sporting performances and outcomes.
-Major topics studied will include design of sporting statistics, predicting performance using linear regression, general probability and hypothesis testing using confidence intervals.
+Major topics studied will include the representation and analysis of sports data, one-variable statistics, general probability, and the use of confidence intervals to make predictions.

-Prerequisite: Passing grade in Algebra I. Duration: Semester.
+Prerequisite: Successful completion of Algebra I. Duration: Semester.
 Credit: 0.5 Math.

-#240 Number Theory: ♦
+#264 Statistics: ♦